Comments in Word – easy comment review, export to Excel or Word, etc.

 DocTools CommentManager is easy to use.
-You can start using it immediately but it is recommended to spend time familiarizing with the functionality in order to take full advantage of all the features.
+You can start using it immediately, but it is recommended to spend time familiarizing with the functionality to take full advantage of all the features.

 You have access to the functionality of the add-in via the CommentManager group in the DocTools tab in the Ribbon: